Ezku/equanimous-tribble/content/2-theoretical-framework/4-synthesis.md

 # Theoretical synthesis {#theoretical-synthesis}

+This section details answers to theoretical research questions posed in section \ref{research-problem} and sets further research questions as the basis for research in the empirical study.

 ## Answers to theoretical research questions

 > **TRQ1:** How does a daily in agile software development support the development team?